raicool/ctr-plugin/README.md

 ## Prerequisites
   - This plugin requires the most recent version of CTRPluginFramework installed with devkitPro (https://gitlab.com/thepixellizeross/ctrpluginframework/)
     - see their readme for how to install it or smth
+  - Citro3D is also required to be installed (https://github.com/devkitPro/citro3d)
 ## Windows
   - launch devkitPro's msys2 shell from devkitPro/msys2/msys2_shell.bat
   - set directory to root of ctr-plugin